walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 The UI stays focused on the production default.
 Non-default persistence options, including provided database keys and custom credential stores, are documented and covered by SDK and demo integration tests.

+## Key authorization profiles

+The demo app defaults to biometric authorization for newly created P-256 signing keys on a physical device with an enrolled biometric.
+For simulator and automated-test runs, set `WALLET_BIOMETRIC_ENABLED=false` in the launch environment.
+Existing keys keep their immutable policy; reset local wallet data or use a new wallet ID when switching profiles.

 ## Public demo backend defaults

 Clean demo installs use the public walt.id demo profile endpoint for OpenID4VP transaction-data support: